spencertipping/bipolar/heavy/bipolar-marriage.md

 # Bipolar in marriage
 Bipolar has the questionable distinction of having [a whole reddit forum dedicated to significant others](https://reddit.com/r/bipolarsos).
 Their views of bipolar disorder are overwhelmingly negative, which I think is appropriate.

+**TODO:** move this core principle into its own thing?
+There's a social-contract discussion common to both this and bipolar-work.

 At its core I think the problem works like this: marriage, and any constructive partnership really, involves balancing individual autonomy and cooperation.
 Compatibility happens when one's individuality doesn't interfere with shared goals.

 Bipolar disrupts this equation by compromising two important variables: emotional bonding and emotional self-sufficiency.